HePeng2016/StructureEmbedding/README.md

   The DistanceAdjacencyMatrix is a csv file which is recorded the distance between fragments.
 The distance is the interfragment distance relative to van-der-Waals radii (-1.00 is printed if distances are not computed).
-  The size of distance adjacency matrix is  (column : K\*N , row : N), N is the number of fragments, and K is the number of conformations for a structure.
+  The size of distance adjacency matrix is  (column : K\*N , row : N), N is the number of atom fragments(AFrag), such as amino acid unit and K is the number of conformations for a structure.

                 conformation.1              conformation.2               ...     conformation.K
-            frag.1  frag.2 ... frag.N   frag.1  frag.2 ... frag.N
+           AFrag.1 AFrag.2 ...
+AFrag.N   AFrag.1 AFrag.2 ...
+AFrag.N
-    frag.1   0.0     0.76  ...
+    AFrag.1   0.0    0.76  ...
 0.41       0.00    0.89  ...
 0.42
-    frag.2   0.76    0.00  ...
+    AFrag.2   0.76   0.00  ...
 0.32       0.89    0.00  ...
 0.33
     ...                    ...
-    frag.N   ...     ...                 ...                 ...
+    AFrag.N   ...     ...                ...                 ...

    ( Notice that the recorded value is the real value plus 1.0).

-   The EnergyAdjacencyMatrix is a csv file which is recorded the energy between fragments, and the energy for each fragment (all are in kcal/mol).
+   The EnergyAdjacencyMatrix is a csv file which is recorded the energy between atom fragments, and the energy for each atom fragment (all are in kcal/mol).
    For multi-conformations, the energy of Energy Adjacency Matrix can be the average of conformations.

-   The command will produce an Output File which record the embedding vectors for each fragment.
-If two fragments located in the similar  structural environment, then they will have similar vector (Cosine similar metric).
+   The command will produce an Output File which record the embedding vectors for each atom fragment.
+If two atom fragments located in the similar  structural environment, then they will have similar vector (Cosine similar metric).

     ./StructureEncode  FmoToM   OneBody.txt   TwoBody.txt DistanceAdjacencyMatrix.csv   EnergyAdjacencyMatrix.csv